UchuServer/Uchu/Configuration.md

 ## Debug options
 _`<Debugging>`_
-For builds in Debug mode, if `<StartInstanceAsThreads>` is set to `true`, Uchu will use threads instead of separate processes for the different server instances.
+For builds in Debug mode, if `<StartInstancesAsThreads>` is set to `true`, Uchu will use threads instead of separate processes for the different server instances.
 This makes it possible to use .NET 6's Hot Reload.
 Support for this mode isn't perfect; logs will no longer include the bit indicating the log source (`[Char]`, `[Auth]` etc.) and the stopping of world won't entirely work as expected.